statamic/docs/content/collections/extending-docs/cp-navigation.md

 :::tip
 This page refers to the Control Panel's side-bar navigation.
 Not to be confused with ["Navs"](/navigation), where you can create trees to be used for the front-end of your site.
 :::

+## Overview

+### Customization vs Extension

+Statamic offers the ability for end users to [customize their CP nav via a user-friendly preferences GUI](/customizing-the-cp-nav), but this page is focused on Statamic's PHP API for extending the CP nav within an addon.

+### Registering Your Extension

 Every nav item is represented by a `NavItem` object, which has a [full API](#the-navitem-class) for [adding](#adding-items), [removing](#removing-items), and [modifying](#modifying-items) items.
 You may register your nav extensions in the `boot()` method of a service provider.